 The theme is typical for the dystopian science fiction genre.
-There is the dehumanizing factor that has lead to lack of emotions.
+It is the dehumanizing factor that has led to lack of emotions.
 There are no flowers and the nature in general is forsaken opposed to industrial development: “ A love of nature keeps no factories busy”.

 Yet, the people are happy, almost all the time.
 One reason for that is that they are extremely superficial and if there still is something that itch theirs mind, there is soma.
 Soma is the drug that is used exclusively by the people of the new civilization, it gives a piece of mind, but without hangover.

 A typical genre cliché is found in the use of Shakespeare as a contrast to the future world in which (almost) all traces of culture are gone.
 John Savage (a young man that has been brought up by real parents in the old world, happens to find an old book with the collected works of Shakespeare.
 Shakespeare is then a contrast to the new world.
 The title “Brave New World” is by the way taken from the bards play The Tempest.
 A parallel could be drawn to Fahrenheit 451, another dystopian science fiction novel, in which books are burned–most ironically, by the firemen.

 There are, in other words, many similarities with the typical dystopian story, but that distinguishes Huxley’s dystopian future world from others is his focus on the superficious.
 His future is not as dark as in Nineteen Eighty Four, its kind of a “light” version.
 There is not the same totalitarian control and the penalties for breaking the rules is not as cruel.